Jedr-K/Petitions-RAG/README.md

 # archival-htr

 HTR pipeline for historical manuscripts.
-Uses Gemini Vision to transcribe scanned images and ChromaDB for full-corpus search.
+Uses Gemini Vision or Ollama Qwen to transcribe scanned images and ChromaDB for full-corpus search.

 ## Quickstart